React-HTX/mini-hacks/README.md

 Project file structure

 - You'll spend most of your time in the `pages/movies` and the `components` dir which will contain your movie listings react code.
+- You're also going to use the Nextjs Image component.
+There's an example of it in the movies file.
+Here's a [https://nextjs.org/docs/pages/api-reference/components/image](link) to the documentation for it as well.

 How Next.js routing works